 Ten Questions Facing the Chicago Bears in 2015

-Dec 28, 2014; Minneapolis, MN, USA; Chicago Bears running back Matt Forte (22) runs in the second quarter against the Minnesota Vikings linebacker Audie Cole (57) at TCF Bank Stadium.
+Dec 28, 2014; Minneapolis, MN, USA; Minnesota Vikings quarterback Teddy Bridgewater (5) throws in the first quarter against the Chicago Bears at TCF Bank Stadium.
 Mandatory Credit: Brad Rempel-USA TODAY Sports

 Well, I expect that to continue in 2015.
 All three teams in the NFC North seem better than the Bears.
 The Vikings have an improving defense, a rising rookie quarterback in Teddy Bridgewater with a shiny new deep threat in Mike Wallace and the return of Adrian Peterson.

 The Lions defense may take a step back after losing Ndamukong Suh and they have no proven feature back, but they still have Matthew Stafford, Calvin Johnson and Golden Tate for a rugged passing game.
 And we don’t need to discuss Green Bay.
 I’ll give them a win each against Detroit and Minnesota.
 That’s 2-4 in the division.

 The Bears play the AFC and NFC West divisions this year and Washington and Tampa Bay.
 I’ll give them wins against the Redskins and the Bucs.
 They have road games in Seattle, Kansas City, San Diego and St. Louis.
 I’ll give them one win somewhere in that mix.
 They won’t beat Seattle, but maybe they can squeak out a win at Kansas City or San Diego.
 That’s 5-7.